jfbouzereau/explorer/README.md

 * Drag an icon to the workspace to create a new graph.

-* Comtrol-Click on the workspace to create a new graph.
+* Right-click or control-Click on the workspace to create a new graph.

 * Drag a icon to an existing graph to change its type.

 * Drag a icon to a graph of same type to change its option.

-* Control-click on a graph to change its option.
+* Right-click or control-click on a graph to change its option.

 * Drag a qualitative (pink) field or a quantitative (blue) field to the corresponding slot of a graph to change its definition.